Ecohydraulics/hydrobayescal/docs/index.rst

     For working with this Python3 package, make sure to familiarize with the TELEMAC software suite.

-    We recommend to have a look at `hydro-informatics.com`_ and read the:
+    To familiarize with TELEMAC, visit `hydro-informatics.com`_ and read the:

     - `installation instructions for TELEMAC <https://hydro-informatics.com/get-started/install-telemac.html>`_
     - `TELEMAC tutorial <https://hydro-informatics.com/numerics/telemac.html>`_